Comprehensive binocular vision exams, vision therapy, and prism solutions for children and adults.

 Surgical Co-Management for Strabismus

-Some binocular vision conditions require surgical treatment.
+Some binocular vision conditions need surgical treatment.
 When surgery is necessary, Michigan Contact Lens provides coordinated co-management with trusted ophthalmic surgical specialists.

 Our Process